 - Variable product options – Product variants work for both physical and digital products.
-This means you offer options like shirt sizes and coluors to your customers.
+This means you offer options like shirt sizes and colours to your customers.
 Other product variables might tie into the grouping of products, which often gives customers a discount.

 Our Pick for Best Free WordPress Ecommerce Plugins: WooCommerce

 After taking a look at all of the features above, WooCommerce reigns supreme in my comparison.
 As discussed before, you shouldn't immediately think that WooCommerce is the right route for you.
 Is it the safest bet if going in blind?
 Yes.
 But should you really think about the type of selling you'll be doing before making the decision?
 Absolutely.

 I know we jumped over pricing before (since all of these plugins are free,) but WooCommerce has the most useful selection of themes and extensions for free or really cheap.
 Many of the themes and plugins are made by the WooCommerce company (such as the Boutique theme and Woo Sidebars,) while others come from all corners of the internet, opening up chances for you to develop a full online store without the need to destroy your wallet.

 As discussed above, some of the other ecommerce plugins have extensions and themes as well, but none of them match the quantity and quality of WooCommerce.